neo4j/kafka-connector-workshop/README.md

 which will start your default browser.

-You can login using the email address `neo4j.connectors+workshop@gmail.com` and interact with fake data.
+You can log in using the email address `neo4j.connectors+workshop@gmail.com` and interact with fake data.
 Feel free to browse the source code and familiarize yourself with the components.

 ## Step 2: Graph Model